patinkaew/CompInHEP2024/ProjectWork/README.md

 * Estimate the statistical significance of the signal peak with the naive expression NS /√NB, where NS and NB are the number of signal and background events, respectively.

-* If the data were real data, you’d have to present your work to the world-wide scientific community.
-Reason why the scientific community should believe in your results.
-Can you convince yourself?
-Why/why not?
-How would you improve your study to make it more realistic?